LindadeHaan/Functional-Programming/README.md

 5. __What is the difference in the amount of films & books Disney, Pixar & Dreamworks brought out starting from the year 2000?__

 #### Day 3 | October 31, 2018

-* onderzoekvragen aangepast naar openvragen
+* Changed my research questions to open questions;
-* een onderzoeksvraag gekozen
+* Chose a research question;
-* deelvragen bedacht
+* Thought of sub-questions;
-* welke data moet ik hebben om achter het antwoord op mijn vragen te komen
+* Which data do need to get an answer to my questions;
-* code van Dennis en Folkert gebruikt om door de API te kunnen zoeken
+* Used the code of Dennis and Folker-Jan to be able to search through the API;
-* onderzocht hoe je kan zoeken
+* Researched how to search through the API.

 __*Sub-questions*__
  * Did they release more or less movies in the last five years?